 Step 1.
 Preheat the oven to 375F.

 Step 4.
 Pour the oatmeal over the fruit and use a spatula to distribute evenly.
 Gently pat down any dry oats sitting on top.
+It may look a little soupy but that is normal.
+The oats will absorb it!

 - If you’re serving it the next morning, I personally keep the baked oatmeal out on the counter.
-It’s no different than keeping baked peanut butter oatmeal cookies out on the counter, in my opinion.
+It’s no different than keeping baked Peanut Butter Oatmeal Cookies out on the counter, in my opinion.

 - To store longer than a few days, freeze baked oatmeal!
 I recommend portioning the baked oatmeal first and storing it in individual servings.